asingam2017/fa18-516-11/project-report/report.md

 ## Team Members and Work Breakdown

-Murali Cheruvu, worked on the CNN, One OpenFaaS function, Docker Image and Deploying Azure (Single-Node Cluster) Anand Sriramulu worked on one OpenFaaS function, Docker Image and Deploying to Raspberry Pi (Multi-Node Cluster)
+* Murali Cheruvu worked on the CNN, One OpenFaaS function, Docker Image and Deploying Azure (Single-Node Cluster)
+* Anand Sriramulu worked on one OpenFaaS function, Docker Image and Deploying to Raspberry Pi (Multi-Node Cluster)

 ## Acknowledgement